tkohlmeier/protractor-beautiful-reporter/README.md

    });
 ```

+### Load spec results via ajax
+By default the raw data of all tests results from the e2e session are embedded in the main javascript file (array results in app.js).
+If you add `useAjax:true` to `clientDefaults` the data is not embedded in the app.js but is loaded from the file `combined.json` which contains all the raw test results.

+Currently the reason for this feature is a better testability in unit tests.
+But you could benefit from ajax loading, if you want to polish/postprocess tests results (e.g. filter duplicated test results).
+This would not be possible if the data is embedded in the app.js file.

 ## HTML Reporter

 Upon running Protractor tests with the above config, the screenshot reporter will generate JSON and PNG files for each test.